gregnordin/notes_to_self/Blender/notes-Blender.md

 - Use for `channel with edge dose` case

+# Tuesday, 2021-09-21

+[[2.92] Blender Tutorial: Quick Physics Simulation for Beginners](https://www.youtube.com/watch?v=ymhEH-shXMo) - great illustration of how to manually interact with, duplicate, and modify objects and the timeline.
+Also very good introduction to using the physics engine.

 ## Next:

 - &#9989; Create different types of lights and play with parameters to get ones I like (point, area, sun) &rarr; go with sun